cx-benjamin-simpson/BigShort-Chrome-Plugin/README.md

-A Chrome extension that monitors trading data and alerts when Put Wall 7 DTE exceeds Call Wall 7 DTE.
+A Chrome extension that monitors trading data and alerts when Put Wall 7 DTE exceeds Call Wall 7 DTE or alerts when GEX levels change.

 ## Installation

+Download the zip folder from Github

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right corner